rajansahu713/Accessing-students-records-using-django-rest-api-/README.md

     address = models.CharField(max_length=100)
 ```

-After creating table open admin.py file to list the table in admin panel
+After creating the table open admin.py file to list the table in the admin panel

 ```
 from django.contrib import admin